The Buried Life: Reception

+The Buried Life has been cited as an inspiration by some of the world's biggest social media stars and YouTube Influencers, including David Dobrock, The Yes Theory, Logan Paul, Jake Paul, The Nelk Boys, and Shawn Mendes.
+All have mentioned The Buried Life as an early influence.
+In 2011 Shawn Mendes entered The Buried Life's 5th Member contest.

 Awards and nominations

 In 2012 The Buried Life's book titled "What Do You Want To Do Before You Die?" became a NYT #1 Best Seller, it remained on the list for 4 weeks.

-In May 2012 after making a bet with their fans sent a copy of their book titled "What Do You Want To Do Before You Die?" into space.
+In May 2012, after making a bet with their fans, they sent a copy of their book titled "What Do You Want To Do Before You Die?" into space.

 In April 2012 The Buried Life organized and set the Guinness Book World Record for the biggest speed dating event in history.

 In 2010, The Buried Life earned a nomination for the Do Something TV Show Award from the VH1 Do Something Awards.
 The Buried Life received a nomination for its efforts to encourage people to pursue their life goals.

 After originally failing in their attempts to play basketball against the President, in the spring of 2010 The Buried Life finally crossed off Playing Basketball with Obama during a visit to the White House.

 In 2010 The Buried Life appeared on The Oprah Winfrey Show where they helped a young girl conquer her fear of heights.

 In 2011, The Buried Life again earned a nomination for the Do Something TV Show Award from the VH1 Do Something Awards.

 In October 2010 The Buried Life helped make a $100,000 donation to the World Food Programme (Fighting Hunger World Wide).

 In October 2010 The Buried Life set the record for the largest roulette spin in Vegas history making a bet of $250,000 on black at The Golden Gate Casino.
 The previous record was set at $135,000 by radio personality Howard Stern.

 In February 2011 The Buried Life were Nominated for the 15th annual Prism Awards.
 The PRISM Awards honor productions that are not only powerfully entertaining, but realistically show substance abuse and addiction, as well as mental health issues.

 In July 2011, The Buried Life helped to make a $300,000 donation to The Keep America Beautiful foundation.